 As a single-herb therapy, chrysanthemums are used both internally and externally.
 For internal use, make a tea with the flowers, letting them steep 3-4 minutes in boiling water, then drain out the large pieces and drink only the liquid.
 Chrysanthemum tea is useful for…

 Huang Qin is a widely used plant in Chinese herbal medicine with a range of applications.
-To understand all of […]
+To understand all of these applications, I will start by discussing the category Huang Qin belongs to and then describe in further detail the particular qualities of this versatile plant.
+Huang Qin belongs to a category of herbs that […]

 There is an expression that you are the average of the five people you spend the most time with.
-I […]
+I find this mildly terrifying because my top five includes my cat, who likes to poop on my bed and eat dental floss.
+I shudder to imagine what it means if my cat makes up one-fifth […]